Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Inference

-To estimate the DGP parameters $\boldsymbol{\Theta}$, two strategies have been widely adopted: Fully Bayesian (FB) and Empirical Bayesian (EB).
+To estimate $\boldsymbol{\Theta}$, two strategies have been widely adopted: Fully Bayesian (FB) and Empirical Bayes (EB).
 The former proceeds by assigning prior distributions to $\boldsymbol{\Theta}$ to account for our uncertainty.
 The latter proceeds by fixing $\boldsymbol{\Theta}$ to reasonable values based on the data; for example, we can set them to the MLE.
 Compared to FB, EB sacrifices the quantification of uncertainty for a lower computational cost.
-Here, we adopt the EB approach because the key quantities of interest for inference in our model are the factor loading matrix $\mathbf{L}$, latent factors $\mathbf{Y}_i$, and the prediction of gene expression, rather than DGP parameters $\boldsymbol{\Theta}$.
+Here, we adopt the EB approach because the key quantities of interest for inference in our model are the factor loading matrix $\mathbf{L}$, latent factors $\mathbf{Y}_i$, and the prediction of gene expression, rather than DGP hyperparameters $\boldsymbol{\Theta}$.
 Therefore, we simply want a reasonably good estimate of $\boldsymbol{\Theta}$ to proceed, without expending excessive computation time.